20 Old School MMORPGs That Are Still Worth Playing In 2025

 No more expansions are being developed for GW but there are still events hosted in the game and it still has a big enough population so that you can find people to play with.

-The good thing about Guild Wars is that it plays well as a single-player RPG as well, so it’s great for solo adventurers.
+Maybe the best thing about Guild Wars is that it plays very well as a single-player RPG as well, so it’s great for solo adventurers.

 5. Dark Age of Camelot